-Developmental checks for 8 week old babies are carried out by a GP on Thursdays.
+Developmental checks for 8 week old babies are carried out by a GP.
 Appointments will be sent out automatically when checks are due.

 Your child will be invited for routine vaccinations when these are due, or please enquire if you have any questions about the standard schedule.